 In 2017 after being one day shy of marriage 22 years, Gary was divorced in a Harris County Courthouse (Texas) from his second wife.
 It happened with Gary being present on the phone (speaker) while in Fort Collins Colorado and acting in his own defense.
 His first time being ‘single’ since the Summer of ’92.

-Gary’s hobbies include traveling, trying to keep up with pop culture/current affairs, and musically, learning how to play the keyboard.
-Beginning stages.
-Speaking of, original instrumental keyboard songs composed/played by Mr. Brown can be found on his YouTube channel:
+GB’s other hobbies include traveling, trying to keep up with pop culture/current affairs, and musically, learning how to play the keyboard.
+Is still in the beginning stages.

 Writing Credits: Having a computer in his life back in 1995, Gary quickly embraced the online music scene.
 Over the years he’s helped several professional musicians promote themselves over the Internet including; Michael Bruce (of Alice Cooper), Peter Banks (of Yes), and avant-garde artist/author/musical promoter genius: Billy James (aka Ant-Bee).